Huncho-J/ReactDapp-BoilerPlate/README.md

 # ReactDapp-BoilerPlate
-A simple starter template for building dapp with Truffle, React &amp; Moralis.
+A simple starter template for building dapp with Truffle, React & Moralis.

 Quick Start Guide